 Boulder has long been a leader on climate action and this commitment is part of broader efforts by the city to reduce its emissions.
 Boulder’s current climate commitment, like Denver’s, seeks to reduce overall emissions 80% by the 2050.
 In 2007, Boulder adopted the country’s first voter-approved carbon tax.
 The “CAP tax,” levied on residents and businesses based upon the amount of electricity consumed, funded programs and services to reduce greenhouse gas emissions.
 These programs have helped keep Boulder’s carbon emissions relatively constant despite population growth, and the city estimates that they avoided more than 50,000 metric tons of emissions between 2007 and 2015.

-Boulder is the second city in Colorado to make such a commitment.
+Boulder is the second city in Colorado to make such a commitment to renewable energy.
 In 2004, Aspen announced its intention to supply its all of its electricity with renewable energy by 2015, and succeeded in making that target a reality last year.
 Several other U.S. cities, including Burlington, Vermont, Columbia, Maryland, and Greensburg, Kansas, have already made the switch to 100% renewable energy.
 These successes demonstrate the feasibility of powering our cities sustainably — and the power of local communities to lead the fight against climate change.